 Stage 2 - independent investigation

 If you are not satisfied, you have the right to ask for a formal complaint investigation.
+This must be within 20 working days following the stage 1 response.
 The complaints manager will oversee this.

 They will appoint an independent investigator to carry out the investigation who will write a report on completion of their investigation.
 An independent person will also be identified and will work alongside the independent investigator.
 They will also write a report on completion of the investigation.